Thaumatococcus daniellii: Fruit

-T. daniellii is also used in traditional medicinal uses in the Ivory Coast and Congo.
-The fruit is used as a laxative and the seed as an emetic and for pulmonary problems.
+T. daniellii is used medicinally in the Ivory Coast and Congo as a laxative, emetic, and for pulmonary problems.

 Leaves

 In West Africa, T. daniellii is mostly cultivated for the leaves.
 The lamina of the leaves is used for wrapping foods.
 The petiole is used to weave mats and as tools and building materials.
-The entire leaf is also used for roofing.
+The entire leaf is used for roofing.

-In traditional medicinal use the leaf sap is used as antidote against venoms, stings and bites.
-Leaf and root sap are used as sedative and for treating insanity.
+The leaf sap is used medicinally as an antidote against venoms, stings and bites.
+Leaf and root sap are used as a sedative and for treating insanity.

-In Nigeria, the leaves are used for boiling foods such as beans pudding (moi-moi) and beans (adalu), and for wrapping foods such as locust beans (iru), ofada rice (a particular type of rice which is made only in the south-western part of Nigeria; precisely Ogun state), pounded yam (iyan), ekuru (beans pudding without pepper), pap (eko), and so on.
-Due to its phytoconstituents, it imparts a particular characteristic taste into foods associated with it.
-It is richly endowed in essential oils.
+In Nigeria, the leaves are used for boiling foods, such as bean pudding (moi-moi) and beans (adalu) and for wrapping foods such as locust beans (iru), ofada rice, pounded yam (iyan), agidi, ekuru (bean pudding without pepper), etc. They are, as earlier mentioned, called uma leaves in Igbo and ewe-eran in Yoruba.

 Cultivation

 There is not a lot known about the physiological and agronomic aspects of this plant.
 However, a few studies have been made to examine the factors affecting growth and reproductive development of T. daniellii.